soplang/soplang/docs/CONTRIBUTING.md

 ## Code of Conduct

 Please be respectful and inclusive in your interactions with other contributors.
 We aim to foster an open and welcoming community.
+For detailed guidelines, please read our [Code of Conduct](../CODE_OF_CONDUCT.md).